Change management. Fun stuff.

 - Collaborative: AI is a form of collaborative inquiry.
 It always involves the whole organization or a representative cross-section of the whole organization.
 In this way all voices are heard and everyone’s contribution valued.

 Every AI inquiry or endeavor is unique to the organization and the stakeholders.
 The principles retain their name, but AI as a total approach has an incredible ability to scale and change continue to emerge.
-As more and more people have used AI it has developed and new understandings have been gained.
+As more and more people have use AI it develops and gain new understandings.

 Five Principles of Appreciative Inquiry

 - Constructionist Principle: that reality as we know it is subjective and socially created through the language we use and the conversations we have

 - Principle of Simultaneity: that inquiry in itself is an intervention, the moment we ask a question we begin to create change.

 - Poetic Principle: that organisations, like open books, are endless sources of study and learning.
 What we choose to study makes a difference.
 It describes – even creates – the world as we know it.